 The Group uses various methods in estimating the fair value of financial instruments.
-AASB 13 Fair Value Measurementrequires disclosure of fair value measurements by level in accordance with the following fair value measurement hierarchy:
+AASB 13 Fair Value Measurement requires disclosure of fair value measurements by level in accordance with the following fair value measurement hierarchy:

-- a. quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1); - or indirectly (derived from prices) (level 2); and - c. inputs for the asset or liability that are not based on observable market data (unobservable inputs) (level 3).
+- (a) quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1); - (b) inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices) (level 2); and - (c) inputs for the asset or liability that are not based on observable market data (unobservable inputs) (level 3).

-The following table presents the Group's financial assets and financial liabilities measured and recognised at fair value at 31 December 2020 and 31 December 2019 b. inputs other than guoted prices included within level 1 that are observable for the asset or liability, either directly (as prices)
+The following table presents the Group's financial assets and financial liabilities measured and recognised at fair value at 31 December 2020 and 31 December 2019:

-31 DECEMBER 2020 LEVEL 1 \$M LEVEL 2 \$M LEVEL 3 \$M TOTAL \$M
+31 December 2020 Level 1 \$M Level 2 \$M Level 3 \$M Total \$M

-Assets

-Royalty receivable - - 217 217
+Assets Royalty receivable WIPS - - - 217 217

-WIPS - - - -

 Total assets - - 217 217

-31 DECEMBER 2019

-Assets
+31 December 2019 Level 1 \$M Level 2 \$M Level 3 \$M Total \$M

-Royalty receivable - - 226 226
+Assets Royalty receivable WIPS - 226 226

-WIPS - - - -

 Total assets - - 226 226